 Write a shell script that receives any number of file names as arguments checks if every argument supplied is a file or directory and reports accordingly.
-Whenever the argument is afile it reports no of lines present in it.
+Whenever the argument is a file it reports no of lines present in it.

-Simulate the following CPU scheduling algorithms. a) FCFS b) SJF c) Round Robin d) Priority.
+Simulate the following CPU scheduling algorithms. a) FCFS b) SJF c) Round Robin a) Priority.